 Each configuration entry is a YAML dictionary with specific parameters:

 Required.
 The name of the section, used in the

 nameparameter are merged together.

 Optional.
 This parameter can be used to override the section name which is used in the generated configuration file.

 present, a given section will be included in the generated configuration file.
 If

 absent, the section will not be included in the file.
 If

 ignore, a given configuration entry will not be evaluated during role execution.
 If

 hidden, the section's title comment will be hidden in the generated configuration file.

-- Optional.
+Optional.
 A positive or negative number which can be used to affect the order of sections in the generated configuration file.
-Positive numbers add more "weight" to the section making it appear "lower" in the file; negative numbers substract the "weight" and therefore move the section upper in the file.
+Positive numbers add more "weight" to the section making it appear "lower" in the file; negative numbers subtract the "weight" and therefore move the section upper in the file.

 rsyslog__*_rules variables define the configuration stored in the